NikolasEnt/PersonMask_TFLite/README.md

 #### v4l2loopback

-Virtual video devices Linux kernel module is required to enable the program video output be accesable from other programs.
+Virtual video devices Linux kernel module is required to enable the program video output to be accessible from other programs.

-Some linux distros have it already preinstalled, or one can install it by following [documentation](https://github.com/umlaeute/v4l2loopback).
+Some Linux distros have it already preinstalled, or one can install it by following [documentation](https://github.com/umlaeute/v4l2loopback).

+It is available via apt for Ubuntu:

 ```
 sudo apt-get install -y v4l2loopback-dkms